Venezuela stages military exercise to counter U.S. 'threat'

 Socialist President Nicolas Maduro has framed recent U.S. sanctions on seven Venezuelan officials as a bid to topple him, and on Saturday his government mobilized 80,000 soldiers and 20,000 civilians as part of a 10-day military drill.

-"The United States has declared Venezuela a threat," said General Vladimir Padrino, Venezuela's defence minister.
+"The United States has declared Venezuela a threat," said General Vladimir Padrino, Venezuela's defense minister.

 "And that means an imminent danger for us, so we have to use the National Bolivarian Armed Forces (FANB) as part of our constitutional mission to guarantee independence and sovereignty."